atemkuh/Tableau_CitiBike/README.md

 Identify the must must bike and scaling them to 50 must used bikes by BikeID.

-Identify busy stations by gender and household income data
+Identify busy stations by gender and household income data.

+Find short and long term subscribers based on gender.

+Find usertype  by age or date of birth.

+Get average tripduration by bike.